Mai Jing Pulse Diagnosis

 "Enjoyable, articulate and inspiring, I would recommend Jamie's 'Mai Jing Pulse Diagnosis' to almost every acupuncturist I know".
 Jonathan C-W, Edinburgh.
 May 2019

 'Very satisfied; this has opened up the whole subject of diagnosis'.
-Bruce McCallum
+Bruce McCallum, (TAA Tutor), 2019

 Thorough - and could almost be extended to three days.
-Jill Marks, Edinburgh 05/22
+Jill Marks, Edinburgh (NCA Pulse Tutor), May 2022

 Fascinating, inspiring and well explained.
 Lovely mix of practical, explanations from handouts and additional texts.
 Fantastic two days.
 Janet Stevens, Edinburgh, May 2022